 The balance sheet of Tether Ltd. may be a solid proof that the stablecoin is fundamentally backed by real-world assets, but it is the strong network effect of various blockchain ecosystems which uses USDT that ultimately determines the stability of tether.

 Seeing that it is the most widely adopted stablecoin, the USD Tether won’t deviate too far from its dollar peg any time in the future.

 And with all that said, you can buy and add Tether (USDT) to your crypto wallet easily with Easy Crypto.
 All you need is to sign up for an account with us, open a buy order, and we’ll have your USDT sent to your wallet in minutes!

-Read more on our Learn Site to deepen your knowledge about cryptocurrencies with our library of crypto topics!
+Read more on our learning hub to deepen your knowledge about cryptocurrencies with our library of crypto topics!

 Also, don’t forget to subscribe to our monthly newsletter to have the latest crypto insights, news, and updates delivered to our inbox.

 Disclaimer: Information is current as at the date of publication.
 This is general information only and is not intended to be advice.
 Crypto is volatile, carries risk and the value can go up and down.
 Past performance is not an indicator of future returns.
 Please do your own research.

 Last updated February 15, 2023